dividharshana/tailwind-Project/README.md

 + It is a website designed for the design agency.

-+ This website includes three sections namely
++ This website includes various sections namely

    * Home
    * Services